ad-l/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 If the `payload` is detached, the Transparency Service depends on the authentication context of the client in the Registration Policy.
 If the `payload` is attached, the Transparency Service depends on both the authentication context of the client (if present), and the verification of the Signed Statement in the Registration Policy.
 The details of Registration Policy are out of scope for this document.

-The `Unprotected Header` may contain a `request_id` which, if provided, is used for querying long running registrations later.

 If registration succeeds the following identifier MAY be used to refer to the Signed Statement that was accepted: